 Employment creation

+This page compiles key resources on employment creation through PSD programming, including youth employment.
 While employment creation in developing countries is high on the agenda of most donor agencies, there are different views on how to achieve it.
 Key insights include:

 • In the medium term, labour-intensive light manufacturing industries, supported by a conducive investment climate, can deliver productive jobs for low-skilled workers at scale.
 This potential may change in the age of automation, with more opportunities emerging in service sectors.